 - Egyptians (2900 BC) – The Egyptians achieved a significant progress in medicinal knowledge and were credited with discoveries of various dosage forms namely decoction, enemas, infusions, inhalations, lotions etc. They also had plant drugs such as acacia, onions, aloe, castor oil, opium etc. They prepared drugs with mortar and pestle, hand mills and weighing balances etc.

-- Greeks (1000 B. C.) – At the turn of the millennium, the Greeks had taken over the knowledge, starting with superstition but later turning to intellectual and rational use of drugs.
+- Greeks (1000 B. C.) – At the turn of the millennium, the Greeks had taken over the knowledge, starting with superstition but later turned to intellectual and rational use of drugs.
 “During the superstition era, Asklepios was believed to impact healing by touching one with his staff or serpent.
 His daughter, Hygeia, was also believed to have a healing portion and these emanated as the international symbol of the pharmacy profession”.
-Notable Greek philosophers that contributes to development of the profession include Hippocrates, Theophratus, Dioscorides, Galenus and Pythagoras.
+Notable Greek philosophers that contributed to the development of the profession include Hippocrates, Theophrastus, Dioscorides, Galenus, and Pythagoras.

 Development of pharmacy from modern Europe and America

-Pharmacy profession experienced a vast growth in Europe especially with the evolution of new study area like biochemistry, microbiology and biology.
+Pharmacy profession experienced a vast growth in Europe especially with the evolution of new study areas like biochemistry, microbiology, and biology.
 The 19th century welcomed the discovery of important alkaloids such as morphine, quinine, and emetine.
 Notable contributors are highlighted below;